 The house stayed in its pioneer condition without running water, sewage or electricity until about 1989.
 There was a dug well from where drinking and useable water was drawn, and an Privy outhouse.
 The modern amenities of sewage, electricity and a proper drilled well, were only installed because the Tyrrell’s son, daughter-in-law, and granddaughter lived there for 3 years and therefore a number or upgrades were done.
 About 1992-3 the second-floor dormer was installed, the sliding-glass door off the kitchen was installed, the pond was created by having it dug out of the meadow, new windows and insulated steel doors were installed.
 In 2000 the old wood stove that was in the living room was replaced with a modern wood fireplace, and finished to go with the tongue and grove existing wainscott in the room.
 The Gazebo was added to the wrap around deck about 2003-4.

 When we purchased the property in 2010, we had it winterized by adding a propane high-efficiency furnace, high-efficiency propane hot water heater, upgrading and insulating the knee walls under the kitchen and upgrading the insulation in the second-floor flat ceiling.
 The kitchen was upgraded with new appliances including a propane stove, a fridge, and a dishwasher and a built-in over-the-stove microwave oven/exhaust fan were added.
 The original kitchen, built in 1920, had a new Findlay Oval wood stove installed, a high-end stove at the time.
-This stove, while authentic and lovely to look at, no longer met present-day fire codes, so it has found a new home with a man who is restoring it and plans to install it in his much larger kitchen to continue giving many more years of service.
-We hired Trevor Chaulk of Chaulk Woodworking, Minden, http://www.chaulkkitchenandbath.com/ to make us new kitchen cabinets, but we wanted these cabinets to blend in and look like they had always been there.
-He accomplished this beautifully by taking the old hemlock logs from the collapsed log barn in the meadow and having them milled so he could make cupboard facings with this wood.
-He also made a coat rack (which hangs on the kitchen wall by the kitchen door), the storage shelving that is on the kitchen walls, and the spice rack from this same old wood.
+This stove, while authentic and lovely to look at, no longer met present-day fire codes, so it has found a new home with a man who has restored and installed it in his much larger kitchen to continue giving many more years of service.
+We hired a local carpenter to make us new kitchen cabinets, but we wanted these cabinets to blend in and look like they had always been there.
+This was beautifully accomplished by taking the old hemlock logs from the collapsed log barn in the meadow and having them milled so he could make cupboard facings with this wood.
+Also made with the left over barn wood, a coat rack (which hangs on the kitchen wall by the kitchen door), the storage shelving that is on the kitchen walls, and the spice rack from this same old wood.
 We are very pleased with the results.

 We refreshed the paint throughout the house, but the historic design and feel of the place has been maintained.
-We also hired Trevor Chaulk to make a new entertainment cabinet to house the TV.
+We also had the carpenter make a new entertainment cabinet to house the TV.
 This too was made out of the old barn board from the old barn and blends in nicely.
-To put heat to the second floor, required heating ducts, of course, and this was able to be added and camouflaged by more V-grooved paneling in the space behind the bathroom door and the the door from the living room to the kitchen.
+To put heat to the second floor, required heating ducts, of course, and this was able to be added and camouflaged by more V-grooved paneling in the space behind the bathroom door and the door from the living room to the kitchen.

-In 2011 we also had Trevor Chaulk make new replacement window shutters to replace the old broken down ones, and new wooden storm doors.
+In 2011 we had new replacement window shutters to replace the old broken down ones, and new wooden storm doors.
 The outside of the house and deck were blasted with ground glass and repainted and the deck stained with Sansin Stain, a stain based on the formula used by the old Norwegian Stave Churches which have lasted since the 12th century.
-All this work was done by Kashaga Paint and Design, a local company based in Haliburton. http://www.kashagapaint.com/

 As a finishing touch we had a plaque made with the names of the former owners and installed it beside the front door, outside under the light.